 After removing the stingers, you ought to soothe the area bitten by the bee.
 To soothe the bee sting, apply water and baking soda.
 Be hundred percent sure that the sting is from a bee before applying backing soda.
 If you err and a wasp is responsible for the sting, that may have some serious consequences.

 Bee stings work well with baking soda since they are acidic.
 Baking soda is alkaline.
 Adding baking soda to the sting neutralizes that acidity.
 If the sting is from a wasp, then it is alkaline.
 Adding alkaline baking soda will only aggravate the problem.
 If you aren’t sure what caused the sting, don’t use baking soda.

 Lastly, consult your vet on whether you should administer oral antihistamines.
-Administering oral antihistamines is essential as it minimizes the probability of some allergic reactions.
-Your veterinarian will tell you the correct dose to administer.
+Administering oral antihistamines is essential as it minimizes the probability of some allergic reactions, you can give your dog Zyrtec or Benadryl in most cases.
+Your veterinarian will tell you the correct Zyrtec or Benadryl dosage for dogs.

 Mandatory Things You Must have to Care of Sting Bites

 - Your credit card to get rid of the stings